 The first year of a general college course in physics extending through two years.
 It is a thorough analytical course, in which the laboratory carries the thread of the work, and the problem method is largely used.
 A bi-weekly demonstration lecture, participated in by all members of the department, adds the inspirational and informational element, and serves for the development of breadth of view.

-Text: Mechanics, Molecular Physics, Heat and Sound, Millikan, Roller and Watson.
+Text: Principles of Physics, Millikan, Roller and Watson.